davidholbrook/Neu-Portfolio/src/pages/projects/spiritedfeet/spiritedfeet.md

 The first challenge was creating a one-page cohesive webpage.
 There were a few different approaches for this, I finally decided on the many to one solution though.

 This worked by creating every section as its own Wordpress page.
-This had many benefits including tider organization and better references.
+This had many benefits including cleaner organization and better references.
 After going through and creating all the pages one by one.
 I was able to use a custom WordPress loop that finds the pages and concatenate them into one page.

 ![Sticky Navagation](./navstick.png "Sticky Navagation")